ibm-cloud-docs/codeengine/monitor-sysdig.md

 | `Segment By` | `Service instance, name of the namespace, project name, project id, application name, status progress` |
 {: caption="Table 15: Total duration of HTTPS requests to the application metric metadata" caption-side="top"}

-### Total number of duration metrics of https requests to the application
+### Total number of duration metrics of HTTPS requests to the application
 {: #ibm_codeengine_application_request_duration_milliseconds_count}

 Total number of duration metrics of HTTPs requests to the application.